Exploratory Factor Analysis

 Optimization method.

 Factor analysis can be thought of as a model of the correlation matrix of the responses that uses a fixed number of predictors to describe the data.
 How this works is that the factor analysis method essentially tries to do PCA using an iterative approximation, with the restriction that you are forced to use a fixed number of factors.
 After starting at some solution, it iteratively refines this to best describe the data better and maximize goodnees of fit of the model or minimize error in order to best describe the covariance data.
 However, it is not always exactly clear what ‘best describe the data’ means.
 Some traditional methods are ‘minres’, maximum likelihood, and principal axes, but other methods are available for special cases, depending on the software.
-In general, choice of optimization method probably depends more on requirements such as size, missing values, availability of within software etc.–the results might not differ much, one probably won’t be universally better for all data sets, and results will be more impacted by other things such as the rotation.
+In general, choice of optimization method probably depends more on requirements such as size, missing values, availability in the software you are using, etc.–the results might not differ much, one probably won’t be universally better for all data sets, and results will be more impacted by other things such as the rotation.
 The literature suggests that the particular optimization methods differ across software packages, are not well documented, and typically produce similar results.
 Most sources appear to recommend using ML as a default if the matrix is well-behaved, and if it is not (i.e., the model does not converge) to try another method.
 The ML (maximum likelihood) factor analysis attempts to find a solution that is most likely to have produced the correlation matrix.
 Some methods will warn about ‘Heywood cases’ which could signal that another optimization method could be tried.

 The factanal function in R uses ML and has a number of options for controlling the estimation; the fa function in in the psych offers more alternatives to ML, but its ML implementation has fewer options.
 We will also use the psych::fa function because of better output, but you might try an alternate implementation if you run into trouble.